Teenlife

 Why girls need to consider tech careers

-Last summer, out of a passion to pass on her expertise, Regina Agyare co-founded Tech Needs Girls, a mentorship and educational initiative aiming to encourage young women to pursue a career in technology.
-In a recent CNN article, Regina outlined five reasons why the technology world needs more geek girls:
+In 2016, Regina Agyare co-founded Tech Needs Girls, a mentorship and educational initiative aiming to encourage young women to pursue a career in technology.
+At the time, Agyare outlined five reasons why the technology world needs more geek girls:

 • Improving technical innovation: Currently we are missing out on valuable perspectives that 50% of the population can bring to designing the technology of the future.